 What are the most ancient buildings in Rome?

-22 Must-See Buildings in Rome You Can’t Miss
+22 Must-See Most Famous Buildings in Rome You Want to Visit

 Where: Piazza della Rotonda.